 Confirmation is celebrated in the spring each school year and is conferred upon those in 10th-12th grade who have shown a readiness to receive the Sacrament.
-The date for Confirmation is Sunday, May 21, 2017.
-The date for Confirmation 2018 will be announced this summer.
+The date for Confirmation 2018 is Sunday May 6 at the 12:00 p.m. and 3:00 p.m.
+Mass.

 For more information on our Confirmation program, including meeting dates continue reading below.
 For additional information, contact Michele McPheely, Youth Minister.

 DECISION POINT is a unique Confirmation program designed by DYNAMIC CATHOLIC that we are implementing at St. Lawrence in combination with our standing Life Teen program.
 Decision Point, along with the spring Confirmation retreat will enhance the overall Confirmation preparation program.

 The goals of this program are: to prepare young Catholics for Confirmation by presenting the genius of Catholicism in a compelling way; to demonstrate the relevance of Catholicism in every aspect of their lives; to help them develop a personal relationship with Jesus; to give young Catholics an appetite for learning more about Catholicism; to engage them in a dynamic conversation about our faith; and to convince them that no matter what happens, they should always give God and the Church a central place in their lives.

 The DECISION POINT content is like nothing we have seen before for Confirmation prep.
 Dynamic Catholic was founded on the idea of “meeting people where they are . . . and leading them to where God is calling them to be!”
 With this in mind, DECISION POINT covers everything we would traditionally teach in preparing young people for Confirmation, but the program also covers a series of life issues, helping to make a powerful connection between preparing for Confirmation and the candidates’ everyday lives.